andydevs/blog/_drafts/experiments-with-css-grid.md

 }
 ```

-Now, there's a major caveat when using this mixin along with `on-mobile`.
+Now, there's a major caveat with the way I've written these media queries.
-These media queries will check if the screen width is _less than_ the
+They check if the screen width is _less than_ the given width in the query.
-given width in the query.
-CSS also works from top to bottom, meaning
+CSS also works from top to bottom, meaning that media queries are processed
-that media queries are processed in the order that they are in the file.
+in the order that they are in the file.

 So, say you put the `on-tablet` media query underneath the `on-mobile`
 media query.
 On a mobile device, it will check to see if the screen